trustarc/trustarc-segment-wrapper/README.md

 ### Consent Models

 - **opt-in** - (strict, GDPR scenario) -- wait for explicit consent (i.e. alert box to be closed) before loading device mode destinations and initializing Segment.
 If consent is not given (no mapped categories are consented to), then Segment is not loaded.
+Opt-in experience is the mapped for `EU` or `expressed` values in the notice behavior.
+See instructions below for more information.

 - **opt-out** - Load segment immediately and all destinations, based on default categories.
 For device mode destinations, any analytics.js-originated events (e.g analytics.track) will be filtered based on consent.